marcilustra/marcilustra/README.md

 - I’m an illustrator doing mostly nsfw arts.
 - I’m currently learning how to use C for Computer Science
 - and later C# for Video Games.
-- I cannot Collab on any projects as a programmer yet since
-- I lack the proper expertise but feel free to check in with me for Artistic Collaborations.
+- I cannot Collab on any projects as a programmer yet since I lack the proper expertise but feel free to contact us for Artistic Collaborations.
 - How to reach me ...
 -   Email (Accountant): edgarthorne420@gmail.com
 -   DeviantArt: https://www.deviantart.com/marci-lustra